IaC Supports Efficient, Secure, Compliant IT infrastructure

-Automation not only speeds IT tasks, but it also eliminates the human error that results in countless breaches and security risks.
-In fact, misconfiguration is not only a major security risk, but it also reduces system availability.
+Automation not only accelerates IT tasks but also eradicates human errors that lead to numerous breaches and security threats.
+Indeed, misconfiguration is not just a significant security risk, but it also diminishes system availability.

 Repeatable Proven Processes

-With IaC, IT, DevOps and SecOps can craft processes that are proven to work and apply them automatically and repeatedly anytime the need arises.
+With IaC, IT, DevOps and SecOps can develop processes that are proven to be effective and implement them automatically and consistently whenever required.